CA

 When NOT to Use

-• Literature search or citation gathering -- use /literature
+• Literature search or citation gathering -- use an installed literature workflow or scholarly search

 Shared References